 Should you wear a face mask if you have a cold this winter?

-Can zinc supplements protect against coughs, colds, flu, and COVID-19?
+Can zinc lozenges protect against coughs, colds, flu, and COVID-19?

 Zinc plays an important role in our bodies' biological functions, including our immune system, inflammation, tissue injury, blood pressure, and our tissue responses to a lack of oxygen (hypoxia).
 As such, zinc is essential for taste, smell, vision, growth, cell-building, the healing of wounds, and our immunity from infections.